eamanor8/symmetric-enc/README.md

-# Symmetric Encryption & Cipher Modes Lab
+# Symmetric Encryption & Cipher Modes

 This project is part of a lab assignment from the ECE/CS 5560 course, focusing on symmetric-key encryption techniques and block cipher modes.
 It involves practical cryptography exercises using OpenSSL, Python, C, and Docker containers.